t0bst4r/matterbridge-home-assistant/README.md

 This project consists of two packages with different purposes.
 Both utilize [matterbridge](https://github.com/Luligu/matterbridge).

-1. `home-assistant-matter-hub` integrate Home Assistant with Matter.
+1. `@home-assistant-matter-hub/core` integrate Home Assistant with Matter.
 At the moment this package is not an application on its own.
 It is used by `matterbridge-home-assistant` to connect with home assistant.
 2. `matterbridge-home-assistant` provides a `matterbridge` plugin, which finally connects Home Assistant with any matter enabled controller

 ## Installation